Adopting: Shy or Fearful Dogs

 Form Positive Associations

-In order to help your dog feel less fearful of things they perceive as scary, help them learn to associate “scary” things with positive experiences.
+To help your dog feel less fearful of things they perceive as scary, help them learn to associate “scary” things with positive experiences.

-- Repeat: Remember space is your most important ally when it comes to working on building positive associations.
+- Repeat: Remember, space is your most important ally when it comes to working on building positive associations.
 Work at a distance where your dog appears comfortable.
 This method takes consistency, time and patience.

 Create a Safe Space

-At home, create a “safe space” for your shy dog.
-This space can be a crate, an ex-pen, a room, or a room or hallway separated by a baby gate.
-This safe space should include food, water, and an area to rest or hide.
 Before a guest comes over, guide your dog to their safe space.
 When the guest comes in, kindly ask them to ignore your dog and remain at a distance.
-Then, simply offer your dog treats, bones, play time with a ball or anything else that will help form a positive association with the arrival of a visitor.
+Then, offer your dog treats, bones, play time with a ball or anything else that will help form a positive association with the arrival of a visitor.

 Never Punish